Scott Burton has been FHA approved for over 20 years.

 A carbon monoxide detector is needed for any home with an attached garage regardless even if the home is all electric.

-We recommend stand alone Carbon Monoxide Detectors with long battery life even if the home has one attched to its security system.
+We recommend stand alone Carbon Monoxide Detectors with a 10 year battery life even if the home has one attached to its security system.
 This is to ensure compliance even if the service contract for the security system is not maintained.

 WATER HEATER STRAPS

-Use straps specifically made for water heaters, install them per the instructions.
+Use double straps specifically made for water heaters, install them per the instructions.

-Do not omit running the TPR valve discharge pipe to code.
-Some guidance is here
+Do not omit running the TPR valve discharge pipe outside structure to current code.

-This has been a big issue with REO inventory homes.
 We are required to test all mechanical equipment (heater, A/C, hot water, appliances, commodes) prior to close of escrow.
+Test and repair before the appraisal inspection to avoid a re-inspection fee.

 Any other items that risk the safety of the occupants or the security and marketability of the structure.

 Typically cosmetic repairs are not required (worn flooring, carpet).
-Worn/chipping/flaking paint is required to be repaired (anywhere on site).
+Worn/chipping/flaking paint is required to be repaired (anywhere on site) if the home was built before 1978.

 Not sure if a particular repair may be required?
 Please contact us to discuss.